 – Rena Bryson, SELECTED participant 2018, Founder at Eva's Echo Theatre Company

 2017 SELECTED participants with GIAF CEO John Crumlish and Communications & Development Manager Hilary Martyn during Festival 2017.

 Want to be part of SELECTED at Galway International Arts Festival?
-Email the NUI Galway Drama Department at firstname.lastname@example.org.
+Email the NUI Galway Drama Department at email@example.com.
 Please include“SELECTED FAO Head of Department” in the subject line.
 Please note that applications for the 2019 SELECTED programme have closed.
 Applications for the 2020 programme will open early next year.